 Pipeline safety is our number one priority.
-During more than 65 years of operations, we’ve developed a mature suite of programs that maximize pipeline safety.
+During 70 years of operations, we’ve developed a mature suite of programs that maximize pipeline safety.

-We focus on preventing pipeline incidents through our Pipeline Integrity Management Program.
-This program identifies all of the hazards affecting the safety of the pipeline system and ensures we implement control measures to prevent or mitigate each hazard.
+We focus on preventing pipeline incidents through our Integrity Management and Damage Prevention programs.
+These programs identify all of the hazards affecting the safety of the pipeline system and ensure we implement control measures to prevent or mitigate each hazard.

-If you live or work near a pipeline, it’s important to know how to help prevent damage to the pipeline system and to know what to do in the rare event of an emergency.
+If you live or work near a pipeline, it’s important to know how to help prevent damage to the pipeline system and what to do in the rare event of an emergency.

 Always Click or Call Before You Dig